zhanxw/rvtests/README.md

 # Frequently Asked Questions (FAQ)

-* Does rvtests suppport binary traits of related-individuals?
+* Does rvtests support binary traits of related-individuals?

 Not yet.
 It's a complex scenario and we have not found good solutions.

 * Can you provide a list of command line options?

-Rvtests have build help taht can be found by executing `rvtest --help`.
+Rvtests have build-in help that can be found by executing `rvtest --help`.
 We also put all available options in this [link](https://github.com/zhanxw/rvtests/wiki/Command-Line-Options).

 * Can you provide standard error (SE) or confidence interval (CI) for the estimated Beta in the score model?